philpagel/ut8803e/README.md

     python3 -m pip install ut8803e-*.tar.gz

-You will need to repeat the `source` part to activate the venv whenever you coma back and wna tto run the programm.
+You will need to repeat the `source` part to activate the venv whenever you coma back and want to run the program.

 # Usage